Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/for_coders/jac-mtllm/create_own_lm.md

     # Rest of the code
 ```

-Check the [API Reference](/docs/api/mtllm) for more information on prompting techniques.

 Thats it!
 You have successfully created your own Language Model to be used with MTLLM.

 >  <span style="color: orange">**NOTICE**